akvist/Hotel-app-backend/README.md

 `PORT`, the port that will be used.
 If no port is specified in .env, a port specified in hotell.js will be used.

 `DB_URI`, the uri to the MongoDB-database.
-The database should be called "Hotell" and should include a collection called "Elevators and their status".
+The database should be called "elevators" and should include a collection called "details".
 When inserting documents in the database, three documents should be inserted for each elevator with three fields each after the id-field.
 The added fields should be:
 "Elevator: x", "Floor: 1" and "Status: "Elevator is standing still"". x should be 1 for the first elevator, 2 for the second and 3 for the third.
 The floor can be 1 or any other number between 1-10.
 This will be the